 University of St Andrews

-I’m incredibly lucky to work at the University of St Andrews as part of the Digital Communications team as a web developer since the beginning of 2020.
-I work on updating the website using TerminalFour, answer support calls, create and update collections in Funnelback, and work on the WordPress multisite, which includes developing and updating the University WordPress theme, and developing plugins.
+From January 2020 to November 2024, I was part of the Digital Communications team as a web developer.
+I worked on updating the website using TerminalFour, answered support calls, created and updated collections in Funnelback, and worked on the WordPress multisite, which included developing and updating the University WordPress theme, and developing plugins.

 WordPress

-The majority of my work at the University involves developing for and being responsible for over 800 sites on the University’s WordPress multisite.
-Through this, I have helped develop accessible themes and plugins to ensure cookie data is consistent across the University website, and to help the team with the maintenance and auditing of the multisite.
+The majority of my work involved developing for and being responsible for over 800 sites on a handful of the University’s WordPress multisites.
+Through this, I had helped develop accessible themes and plugins to ensure cookie data is consistent across the University website, and to help the team with the maintenance and auditing of the multisite.

 University of St Andrews theme